Solid State Batteries: Current and Future Prospects

 • Interfacial Coating: Innovative coatings on electrodes and electrolytes help to prevent reactions and enhance compatibility.

-• Toyota Motor provides coating liquid for solid-state batteries comprised of phosphoric acid and lithium compounds that reduce battery resistance.
+• Toyota Motor provides a liquid coating for solid-state batteries comprised of phosphoric acid and lithium compounds that reduce battery resistance.

 • Additive Manufacturing: 3D printing technologies are explored for precise manufacturing, enabling complex and customized designs for solid-state batteries.